– What is the difference between Decision Trees, Bagging and Random Forest?

 Pruning to improve tree performance

-Pruning is a technique that can enhance the performance of a tree.
+Pruning is a technique used to enhance the performance of the tree by reducing its complexity.
 By eliminating branches that rely on less important features, the complexity of the tree is reduced.
 This reduction in complexity helps to combat overfitting and ultimately improves the tree’s ability to make accurate predictions.

 How to predict using a Decision Tree model?